-Senate approves exemption for Anacortes-built trawler grounded by foreign-steel law
+Senate approves exemption for Anacortes-built trawler grounded by too much foreign steel

 Coast Guard legislation approved Wednesday also would authorize maintenance funding for the Seattle-based Polar Star icebreaker and addresses federal regulation of ship ballast water discharges.

-A $75 million fishing vessel, marooned in a Puget Sound shipyard because it was built with too much foreign steel, would be allowed to work in U.S. waters under a waiver to federal maritime law approved Wednesday by the Senate.
+A $75 million fishing vessel, marooned in a Washington shipyard because it was built with too much foreign steel, would be allowed to work in U.S. waters under a waiver to federal maritime law approved Wednesday by the Senate.

 The language was included in the Senate’s Coast Guard reauthorization legislation, which passed on a 94-6 vote.
 If approved by the House, the waiver could end the tangled legal status of the 264-foot America’s Finest, a nearly completed factory trawler built at Dakota Creek Industries of Anacortes to catch and freeze bottom-dwelling fish found off Alaska that has been stuck at the shipyard for more than a year.